Statute: § 67.2800 – § 67.2835, RSMo.

 MCED is now offering the HERO (Home Energy Renovation Opportunity) Program.
-HERO provides an affordable financing option for energy-efficient and renewable energy upgrades, which help homeowners increase efficiency, comfort and savings.
+HERO provides an affordable financing option for energy-efficient and renewable energy upgrades, which help homeowners increase efficiency, comfort, and savings.
+The HERO program is being offered via a public-private partnership with Renovate America and MCED.
 While the program name implies financing for home renovations, most property types, including commercial properties, are eligible.

 Click here to view the jurisdictions who are members of Show Me PACE.